-How the GP can help
+How the GP can support a person with dementia

 - medical advice and treatment

 - referrals to specialist help and other services.

 If you think that you, or someone you know, may have dementia but it has not been diagnosed, see factsheet 426, Diagnosis and assessment.

 Some people with dementia find it helpful if someone they trust goes with them to the surgery.
 A close friend or relative may be able to help describe any symptoms or problems to the GP.
 They can also remember afterwards what was said, if the person has memory problems.

 In later-stage dementia, the person’s memory problems may have worsened, so it can be even more important to have someone go with them and provide support.
 It can also help to ensure that everyone involved is as clear as possible about what is happening.